sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/Central-Component/_index.md

   The Central Component of the ScienceMesh project.
 ---

-This section contains details about the so-called _Central Component_ used for managing the central metadata and performing external monitoring in the ScienceMesh project.
+This section describes the _Central Component_ used for managing the central metadata and performing external monitoring in the ScienceMesh project.
+Services of the Central Component are operated by the Science Mesh, and sites run systems that interact with parts of the Central Component, e.g. read mesh metadata out of it and/or write status and metrics of the site.

 ### Overview
 The _Central Component_ (_CC_ for short) consists of various interconnected services that are responsible for managing the mesh metadata, as well as taking care of health monitoring and alerting.
 Below image shows a diagram of these services, which will be described in brief in the following sections: